SunOner/sunone_aimbot/README.md

 1. OpenCV2: Used for debugging images.
 You can install it using `pip install opencv-python` or compile it with GPU support using [this guide](https://www.youtube.com/watch?v=HsuKxjQhFU0&ab_channel=NicolaiNielsen).

 2. NVIDIA TensorRT: Speeds up the process of searching for objects up to 13 times.
 Install it following the [official guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).
 You can also view the file `train_game.py` to see how the model can be exported .pt in .engine with options.
+See 'export' block of code.

 3. Ultralytics: Required library available at [GitHub Ultralytics](https://github.com/ultralytics/ultralytics) `pip install ultralytics`.